f4exb/sdrangel/sdrgui/device/readme.md

 <h3>A.11: Close window</h3>

-Click this button to close the window and removes the channel from the device set.
+Click this button to close the window and removes the device set i.e. the device and all its channels.

 <h3>A.12: Top size grip</h3>

 You can drag this gray square to resize the window

-<h2>B: Botom bar</h2>
+<h2>B: Bottom bar</h2>

 ![Device window bottom bar](../../doc/img/DeviceWindow_bottom.png)